samanix/laranix/README.md

 ### Features
 #### AntiSpam
-Provides recaptcha entry on forms (sign up with Google), as well as a sequence ID field, which will prevent the form being submitted twice.
+Provides invisible recaptcha entry on forms (sign up with Google), as well as a sequence ID field, which will prevent the form being submitted twice.

 #### Auth
 Custom auth package built on top of Laravels own, providing: